robynehoover/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project
 ### Introduction
 In this project, a machine learning pipeline was created that utilizes natural language processing and multi-output classification to create a model that predicts the disaster response needed based on twitter messages.
 This model was then deployed as a flask application.
+This classification allows for these messages to be sent to the appropriate disaster relief group.

 ### File Structure
 app

-|   - template
+    - template
-| | - master.html # main page of web app
+    - master.html # main page of web app
-| | - go.html # classification result page of web app
+    - go.html # classification result page of web app
-|   - run.py # Flask file that runs app
+    - run.py # Flask file that runs app
 data

-|   - disaster_categories.csv # data to process
+    - disaster_categories.csv # data to process
-|   - disaster_messages.csv # data to process
+    - disaster_messages.csv # data to process
-|   - process_data.py
+    - process_data.py
-|   - InsertDatabaseName.db # database to save clean data to
+    - InsertDatabaseName.db # database to save clean data to

 models

-|   - train_classifier.py
+    - train_classifier.py
-|   - classifier.pkl # saved model
+    - classifier.pkl # saved model

 README.md

 ### Instructions: